z-------------/membrane.js/README.md

 gotoElem("#myDiv")
 ```

 + `addStyle(selector,styles)` - adds some styles to the page's stylesheet.
-These styles will also apply to future elements
+Useful for dynamically styling :before and other pseudo-elements
 ```javascript
 addStyle(".tile","width:"+window.innerWidth/5+"px")
 ```